Saturday, April 25, 1987

 “Mothers of the Disappeared”

-“The hypnotic elegy Mothers of the DisappearedAMG is “a haunting ode to…victims…built around desolate images of loss, but the setting is soothing and restorative – music of great sadness but also of unutterable compassion, acceptance and calm.”
+“The hypnotic elegy Mothers of the DisappearedAM is “a haunting ode to…victims…built around desolate images of loss, but the setting is soothing and restorative – music of great sadness but also of unutterable compassion, acceptance and calm.”
 RS It is a “weird spooky song with low yet beautiful vocals, mentions of a heart beat, Bono singing wordlessly, wailing beautifully.”
 AD The song displays “a new, meditative maturity, coupled with an ever growing sense of social responsibility.”
 Q4 It is “a perfect way to close; everything comes around, we pray, and then go to sleep.”
 AD

 “The record’s cluttered with catchy tunes, pulsing bass lines, jagged rhythm guitar parts, and soaring vocals, and it’s just impossible to dislike.”
-JA
+JA The Joshua Tree is “an open vein from which ecstasy, longing, gratitude and lust still rush.”
+CQ

-Notes: A Deluxe Edition released in 2007 added a second disc of B-sides, single edits, and rarities.
+A Deluxe Edition released in 2007 added a second disc of B-sides, single edits, and rarities.

 Resources and Related Links: